 Section 8: Preliminary Recommendation(s) on Delegation and Removal

-Section 9: Preliminary Recommendation(s) on Variant Label State
+Section 9: Preliminary Recommendation(s) on Variant Label States

 Section 10: Other Comments and Submission

-Are there any issues the EPDP Team has not considered?
+Are there any issues pertaining to gTLD variant labels at the top-level that the EPDP Team has not considered?
 If yes, please provide details below. [open ended response, optional]

 Are there any comments or issues you would like to raise pertaining to the Section 3: Glossary (pages xx-xx) of the Initial Report?
 If yes, please enter your comments here. [open ended response, optional]